erikhyrkas/snakes/training_data/llama-wiki-9.md

 * The Ganges River is home to over 100 species of fish.
 * The river's delta is one of the most densely populated areas on Earth.
 * The Ganges River has been a source of inspiration for many artists, writers, and musicians throughout history.

-Note: This article provides basic information about the Ganges River.
-For more detailed and in-depth information, please refer to other reliable sources.
 <end>

 Write a wiki article about Kepler's Supernova.<start>**Kepler's Supernova**